bruchansky/pluralism-data-analysis/Pluralism_in_Europe/README.md

-## Who are Europeans believing in diversity and what values do they share?
+## Who believes in diversity and what values do they share?

 To answer this question, I've explored freely available results from the European Social Survey (2018 edition) and in particular its 21-item measure of human values designed by Shalom H. Schwartz.